About

 Project background

 The "Her Hat Was In the Ring" web site and database are part of an ongoing project collecting information concerning women who campaigned for elected public office before the passage of the Nineteenth Amendment to the U.S. Constitution in August of 1920.
 This amendment extended the right of full suffrage to all women across the United States.
 With equal rights to suffrage, women also gained the right to be elected to all political offices.
 Before ratification of the Nineteenth Amendment, in some states and territories, beginning as early as the 1860s, woman battled for local and state suffrage.
 With each suffrage right gained women also had the legal right to be elected to that public office.
 For example, when women could legally vote on school matters, states also allowed them to run for school boards, for the office of city and county superintendent of schools, and in some states, state superintendent of schools.
 We estimate that about 4,000 women either campaigned and/or were elected to more than 60 different political offices between the late 1860s and 1920.
 In addition to significant contributions to voluntary organizations, women in this period were political and often partisan.
-Currently all information on the web site is based on collection of data from just over 3,300 women (Summer 2016) who participated in over 4,600 campaigns.
+Currently all information on the web site is based on collection of data from 6,000 women who participated in over 8,000 campaigns.

 Description of Project (what you can find out now)